Associate - Joined in 2016

 Education: University College London

-What type of work do you do in your role as an associate at EY-Parthenon?
+What type of work do you do in your role as a consultant at EY-Parthenon?

-What is one of your favorite projects that you’ve work on?
+What is one of your favorite projects that you’ve worked on?

 Why did you choose to work at EY-Parthenon?